 - If you see any unattended fire, please extinguish it or flag down a friendly Ranger to help.

-- All fires must be out and cold by noon on Sunday as that is when the event ends.
+- All fires must be out and cold by noon on the last day of the event.

-Please use common sense with generator use at firefly so that we do not pollute the soil or water.
-Spills and leaking gas can create a hazardous situation both to Firefly participants and to the forest.
-Gas fires are also very dangerous and can be difficult to put out, creating a high risk for forest fire.
-If you have any questions at any time please find a Fire Core volunteer or a Ranger.
+Please use common sense with generators at Firefly so that we do not pollute the soil or water.
+Spills and leaking gas are hazardous to both the forest and participants.
+Gas fires are also very dangerous and can be difficult to put out, creating a high risk of forest fire.
+If you have any questions, please find a Fire Core volunteer or a Ranger.

-- All gas for generators must be stored more than 10″ from the generator, 50′ from a Fire Pit, and 50′ from a fire spinning area.
+- All gas for generators must be stored more than 10 feet from the generator, 50 feet from a fire pit, and 50 feet from a fire spinning area.

 - No generators should be placed in sleeping tents or inside sealed containers.